Obstructions in a model category and Klein and Williams' intersection invariants: Introduction

 Algebraic topology has a well developed theory of obstructions to lifts and extensions of maps that reduces these questions to the vanishing of cohomology classes \cite{spanier,whitehead}.
 For example, a diagram

 where $p$ is a fibration defines classes in $H^{j+1}(B,\pi_j(p^{-1}(\ast)))$.
 If $B$ is a finite dimensional CW complex the vanishing of these invariants implies the existence of a lift of $f$.

 In their work on obstructions to removing intersections \cite{kw}, Klein and Williams give an alternative obstruction for lifts.
-Let $M(\tma,\tma)$ be the homotopy pushout (double mapping cylinder) of a map $\tma\colon \tart\to \tarb$.
+Let $M(\tma,\tma)$ be the double mapping cylinder (homotopy pushout) of a map $\tma\colon \tart\to \tarb$.
 There is an inclusion map A map $f\colon \leftb\to \tarb$ defines a map

 \begin{thm}[\cite{kw}] If a map $f\colon \leftb\to \tarb$ has a lift to $\tart$ up to homotopy, there is an extension of $\chi$ to a map

 Suppose $\leftb$ is a CW complex of dimension less than $2n$, $\tma\colon \tart\to \tarb$ is $n$-connected, and $\chi$ extends to a map Then $f\colon \leftb\to \tarb$ has a lift to $\tart$ up to homotopy. \end{thm}